-- (a) answer immediately all such questions relating to the aircraft or ship, its cargo, baggage, crew, passengers, and flight or voyage as shall be put to him by the proper officer, and - (b) produce all such books and documents in his custody or control relating to the aircraft or ship, its cargo, stores, baggage, crew, passengers and flight or voyage as the proper officer may require, and - (c) before any person (unless permitted by the proper officer) disembarks, deliver to the officer who boards such aircraft or ship on arrival at any port or place a list containing the name of each passenger on board such aircraft or ship, and also, if required by such officer, the name of the master, and of each officer and member of the crew;
+- (a) answer immediately all such questions relating to the aircraft or ship, its cargo, baggage, crew, passengers, and flight or voyage as shall be put to him by the proper officer, and - (b) produce all such books and documents in his custody or control relating to the aircraft or ship, its cargo, stores, baggage, crew, passengers and flight or voyage as the proper officer may require, and - (c) before any person (unless permitted by the proper officer) disembarks, deliver to the officer who boards such aircraft or ship on arrival at any port or place a list containing the name of each passenger on board such aircraft or ship, and also, if required by such officer, the names of the master, and of each officer and members of the crew;

-and if such list be not correct and complete, unless the inaccuracy or omission is explained to the satisfaction of the Collector, or if he fails to comply with any provisions of this section, the master or his agent shall be guilty of an offence and in respect of every such offence shall be liable to a fine not exceeding \$200.
+and if such list be not correct and complete, unless the inaccuracy or omission is explained to the satisfaction of the Customs Officer, or if he fails to comply with any provisions of this section, the master or his agent shall in respect of every such offence incur a penalty of \$200.

-67 Penalty for wrongly breaking bulk.
+67 Penalty for wrongly breaking bulk

-(1) If after arrival in the Kingdom bulk is broken contrary to sections 60 or 61, or any alteration made in the stowage of the cargo of any aircraft or ship so as to facilitate the unloading of any part of such cargo before such aircraft or ship has arrived at her proper place of unloading, or, being a ship of less than 100 tonnes net tonnage, or an aircraft or ship specially allowed to do so before report of such aircraft or ship has been made as hereinbefore provided, or if at any time after arrival as aforesaid any goods, before they are duly surrendered into the custody of a warehouseman, are wilfully staved, destroyed or thrown overboard, or any package is opened without the knowledge and consent of the proper officer, in every such case the master or his agent shall be guilty of an offence and liable to a fine not exceeding \$200 unless cause be shown to the satisfaction of the Collector.
+(1) If after arrival within Tuvalu bulk is broken contrary to section 59 or section 60, or any alteration made in the stowage of the cargo of any aircraft or ship so as to facilitate the unloading of any part of such cargo before such aircraft or ship has arrived at her proper place of unloading, or, not being a steamship, or an aircraft or ship specially allowed to do so before report of such aircraft or ship has been made as hereinbefore provided, or if at any time after arrival as aforesaid any goods before they are duly surrendered into the custody of a warehouseman are wilfully staved, destroyed, or thrown overboard, or any package is opened without the knowledge and consent of the proper officer, in every such case the master or his agent shall incur a penalty of \$200 unless cause be shown to the satisfaction of the Customs Officer.

-(2) Any person who, before delivery thereof from customs control, wilfully staves or destroys any goods or opens any package without the knowledge and consent of the proper officer shall be guilty of an offence and liable to a fine not exceeding \$200 and in addition to the offender, the warehouseman shall incur a like penalty if any goods or packages are so staved, destroyed or opened after surrender thereof into his custody and before due delivery therefrom.
+(2) Any person who, before delivery thereof from customs control, wilfully staves or destroys any goods or opens any package without the knowledge and consent of the proper officer shall incur a penalty of \$200 and in addition the warehouseman shall incur a like penalty if any goods or packages are so staved, destroyed or opened after surrender thereof into his custody and before due delivery therefrom.

-68 Master to deliver previous clearance.
+68 Master to deliver previous clearance

-The master of every aircraft or ship or his agent shall if required, deliver to the Collector at the time of making a report the clearance of such aircraft or ship, from the port or ports from which such aircraft or ship shall have arrived.
+The master of every aircraft or ship or his agent shall, if required, deliver to the Customs Officer at the time of making report the clearance of such aircraft or ship, if any, from the port or ports from which such aircraft or ship shall have arrived.

-69 Aircraft or ship abandoned may be seized.
+69 Aircraft or ship abandoned may be seized

-Any officer may seize any aircraft or ship found abandoned within the Kingdom and such aircraft or ship shall be delivered into the custody of the Collector.
+Any officer may seize any aircraft or ship found abandoned within Tuvalu and such aircraft or ship shall be delivered into the custody of the Customs Officer.

-70 Report when discharging at more than one port.
+70 Report when discharging at more than one port